-It’s time to drive a wooden stake through the heart of the corruption that grips Alaska’s Legislature once and for all.
+Time to drive a wooden stake through the heart of corruption

-Those on the Right and the Left wishing to combat political corruption need to stop talking past each other and pay more attention to what Chief Justice Roberts has been saying.
-This time, in McCutcheon v.
-Federal Election Commission, Chief Justice Roberts clarified.
+Those on the Right and the Left wishing to combat political corruption need to stop talking past each other and pay more attention to what Chief Justice Roberts has really been saying.
+This time, in the more recent ruling McCutcheon v.
+Federal Election Commission, Chief Justice Roberts added the following comment:

 In other words, stop trying to control the breadth and volume of other people’s speech and focus on the billion dollar favors the loudest voices often extract in exchange for their million dollar speech.
 Criminalize the — quid pro quo – and the Court will uphold your statute.

 What corporation would spend a dime on a campaign if it didn’t buy access to the public purse?

 In a unanimous 9-0 decision, the Roberts Court upheld a Nevada statute, Nevada Commission on Ethics v.
 Carrigan, requiring public officials to recuse themselves from voting on, or advocating the passage or failure of; quoting from the Nevada statutes, “a matter with respect to which the independence of judgment of a reasonable person in his situation would be materially affected by,” inter alia, “[h]is commitment in a private capacity to the interests of others.”